Dario-Lloshi-Development-LLC/NurMakkah/docs/PROJECT_DOCUMENTATION.md

-# Hajj App Enhancement Project - Documentation
+# Nur Makkah Enhancement Project - Documentation

 ## Project Summary
 Successfully extended and enhanced the Hajj rules JSON file and Android application with comprehensive information from reliable sources, integrated new Albanian Hajj guide images, and updated the app's UI to match the new visual theme.